Alex08080/fullstackopen/README.md

   - Cors policy problems
   - proxy prob
   - be sure that it still work in production mode and development mode
+- Deploying the database to production and connect the error messages with the frontend
+- Use of Eslint a tool to help debugging and indenting style